rmrkdao/rmrkdao-spec/entities/proposal.md

   },
   "options": {
     "type": "array",
-    "value": ["option 1","option 2", "..." , "option n (minimum of 2)"]
+    "value": ["option 1 (limit 10,000 characters)","option 2 (limit 10,000 characters)", "..." , "option n (minimum of 2) (limit 10,000 characters)"]
   },
   "?snapshot": {
     "type": "number",
     "value": "(optional) the Unix timestamp when the owner snapshot should be taken.
 This can be any date after the creation of the collection.
-If omitted, thesnapshot date = endDate."
+If omitted, thesnapshot date = endDate.
+Limit 365 days after endDate."
   },
   "?passingThreshold": {
     "type": "number",